-BDSpro supports three levels of logging for errors and other events that occur in BDS transactions.
-These levels are options to the -loglevel argument to the BDS server.
-The levels are as follows:
+BDSpro supports three levels of logging for errors and other events that occur in BDS transactions:

 - Level 1 records the date and time of each event as well as an event description. - Level 2 records the date and time of each event, the process ID (PID) of the BDSpro event that reported it, and an event description. - Level 3 records the date and time of each event in milliseconds, the PID of the BDSpro process that reported it, and an event description.